atomicdata-dev/atomic-data-docs/src/schema/classes.md

 In short, Atomic Schema works like this:

-- The Property field in an Atom links to a Property resource.
-It is important that this URL resolves.
+The Property _field_ in an Atom links to a Property _Resource_.
+It is important that the URL to the Property Resource resolves.
+This Property does three things:

-- This Property tells something about its semantic meaning, and links to a Datatype.
+1. it tells something about its semantic meaning, and links to a Datatype.
-- The Datatype tells
+1. it links to a Datatype or Class.
+1. it provides a Shortname.

-- A Resource _could_ have one or more classes, which _could_ provide information about which Properties are expected or required.
+A Resource _could_ have one or more classes, which _could_ provide information about which Properties are expected or required.

+## How to read classes

+Example:

+- `description` - (required, AtomicURL, LangString) human readable explanation of what the Class represents.

+Means:

+This class has a _required_ property with shortname `description`.
+This Property has a Datatype of `AtomicURL`, and a classtype of `LangString`.

+_Note: the URLs for properties are missing and will be added at a later time._

 ## Property